If you haven’t jumped on the native plant trend, what are you waiting for?

 The creamy white flowers on this native beauty produce a strong vanilla scent you can smell hundreds of yards away.
 Even the bark has a mild spice fragrance.

 “In the 15 years since I started my career, I’ve noticed a lot more native shrubs available on the market,” Russell says.
-Here are five she loves for NOVA properties:
+Here are five shrubs she loves for Northern Virginia properties:

 This shrub’s compact habit makes it a great choice for small gardens.
 Or use them in mass along foundations or mixed in with perennial borders.